m4theuspereira-maker/clock-degrees/README.md

-Look that container ID will vary each time you type the command **docker-compose up** after a **docker-compose down**, so, is important to remember that you need docker ps to search the containers ID.
+Note that container ID will vary each time you type the command **docker-compose up** after a **docker-compose down**, so, is important to remember that you need **docker ps** to search the containers ID.

 Enter in project folder to have access to dump file: